top of page

 Why Choose Equi-Fit?

-We are one out of only a few equine rehabilitation facilities in Florida with a Cold Salt Water Therapy Spa, offering rehabilitation and customized equine services.
+We are one of the few equine rehabilitation facilities in Florida equipped with a Cold Saltwater Therapy Spa.
+Our boutique sanctuary offers both rehabilitation and customized equine boarding services, combining advanced therapies with personalized care.

 Horse in a Cold Salt Water Therapy Machine